CodeJourneymen/scoutpiemaster/doortodoor.md

 ---

 The fundraiser is about to start for 2022.
 You can start selling as soon as you get your form.<br/>
-You should take the money and the address iof the buyer, then we will fullfil the order later.
+You should take the money and the address of the buyer, then we will fullfil the order later.
 {: .notice--success }

 - Cubs should wear their uniform.